Skip to main content

 Past postgraduates

-Postgraduate research for which I have been primary supervisor includes the following:
+Postgraduate researchers for whom I have been primary supervisor include the following:

 • Sarah Hills, ‘A Theology of Restitution as Embodied Reconciliation: A Study of Restitution in a Reconciliation Process in Worcester, South Africa’ (PhD)